You are currently viewing Is Sewing Beautiful Pieces a Lost Art?

 Nicole in Rita Phil custom-made asymmetric Madison skirt

-Custom-made Madison skirt c/o Rita Phil with own Hermes collier de chien bangle, DIY bangle, citrin and bone carved cat statement necklace, August Silk V-neck sweater, Longchamp cuir pliage, amethyst and pearls barrette, and Prada pumps
+Custom-made Madison skirt c/o Rita Phil with own Hermes collier de chien bangle, DIY bangle, citrin and bone carved cat statement necklace, August Silk V-neck sweater, Longchamp pliage, amethyst and pearls barrette, and Prada pumps.

 mature woman doing the paperbag pants trend styled with T-shirt and sandals

-eShakti customized paper-bag pants, Studio multicolor gladiator sandals, Keep Calm Let the Meteorologist Handle it graphic Tee, multi gemstone necklace, twisted wire headband, Hermes collier de chien bangle, DIY gemstone cuff and Gucci ostrich bamboo bag (all own)
+eShakti customized pants, Studio multicolor gladiator sandals, Keep Calm Let the Meteorologist Handle it graphic Tee, multi gemstone necklace, twisted wire headband, Hermes collier de chien bangle, DIY gemstone cuff and Gucci ostrich bamboo bag.

 It is a question, whether upcycling may be able to keep the technique alive for more people than just artists and (then highly paid) professionals.
-The post at the link shares the secrets of making great clothes yourself.
+Sewing used to be a way of making great clothes yourself.

 Photos of me: G. Kramm